Skip to main content

 20

-Students will use their systematic knowledge of management to consider how their organisation can meet some of the challenges facing 21st century organisations.
-They will be expected to develop and support arguments relating to the achievement of organisational goals.
+In this module a systematic knowledge of management will be deployed to allow students to consider on how their organisation can meet some of the challenges facing 21st century organisations.
+Students will be expected to develop and support arguments relating to the achievement of organisational goals.
+Throughout, students will be exposed to the complexity, ambiguity and uncertainty that underpin many management situations.

 The module aims to prepare students to:

-• Understand approaches to innovation and digital technologies and their impact on organisations
+1. Understand approaches to innovation and digital technologies and their impact on organisations.

-• Consider how their application can be used for organisational improvement and development
+2. Consider how their application can be used for organisational improvement and development.

-• Apply principles of sustainability and understand their impact on the workplace
+3. Apply principles of sustainability and understand their impact on the workplace.

 Academic authors